aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 **Cost Components:**

-The total cost of running this solution can be broadly categorized into two main components:
+The total cost of running this guidance can be broadly categorized into two main buckets:

 **AWS Transform Costs**: These are the charges incurred for using AWS Transform and associated services to modernize VMware workloads.

-**AWS Infrastructure Costs**: These are the costs associated with the running the migrated networks and servers on AWS.
-These costs will be variable depending on the scale of networks and servers running on AWS.
+**AWS Infrastructure Costs**: These are the costs associated with the deploying and running the migrated networks and VMs on AWS.
+These costs will be variable depending on the scale and resource footprints of networks and VMs running on AWS.

 ### Customer Responsiblity

 While this implementation guide provides default configurations, customers are responsible for:

-1. Configuring the solution to their optimal settings based on their specific use case and requirements.
+1. Configuring the guidance to their optimal settings based on their specific use case and requirements.
 2. Monitoring and managing the costs incurred from running the modernized workloads on AWS.

 Customers should regularly review their AWS service usage patterns, adjust configurations as needed, and leverage AWS cost management tools to optimize their spending.